stalniy/casl/packages/casl-angular/README.md

 ## TypeScript support

-The package is written in TypeScript, so it will warn you about wrong usage.
+This package is written in TypeScript, so it will warn you about wrong usage.

 It may be a bit tedious to use application specific abilities in Angular app because everywhere you inject `Ability` instance you will need to import its generic parameters: